- Why do banks ask why you are withdrawing money?

 There is no law that specifically requires a bank to ask where you get your cash.
 They are probably just following Governmental and company guidelines on money laundering and have been told to ask that question on deposits of cash over a certain amount.
 Either that or the teller is just a nosy sod.

-How much cash can you deposit without reporting to IRS?
+How much cash can you deposit in the bank without being questioned?

 Under the Bank Secrecy Act, banks and other financial institutions must report cash deposits greater than $10,000.
 But since many criminals are aware of that requirement, banks also are supposed to report any suspicious transactions, including deposit patterns below $10,000.